indhu-github/Angular-Projects/Todo App/README.md

 After cloning this project:
 Run the command : npm install
-,Then it will download all the node modules .
+ Then it will download all the node modules .
 Then proceed to play with the project and run with the command ng serve --open